What is a hydrogen car?

 The above distinction also explains why hydrogen cars are still in their infancy.
 While electric cars can be plugged into the grid, hydrogen cars have to be refuelled at dedicated hydrogen fuel stations.

-While hydrogen is the most abundant element on earth, it has to be harvested and processed – this is costly and currently there’s little infrastructure to do so.
+While hydrogen is the most abundant element in the universe, it has to be harvested and processed – this is costly and currently there’s little infrastructure to do so.
 There are just a handful of hydrogen fuel stations in the UK – although the number is growing.

 The lack of a dedicated hydrogen infrastructure currently acts as a barrier.
 However, the UK Government recently announced a £23 million fund to accelerate hydrogen vehicle infrastructure and uptake.